-The Company's Class I Directors were most recently ratified by the shareholders at the Company's 2020 annual general meeting whereas Class II directors were most recently ratified by the shareholders at the Company's 2021 annual general meeting.
-The Company did not hold an annual general meeting in 2022 or 2023 due to the ongoing activities associated with the matters disclosed under Correction of Private Warrant Classification Error, Correction of Errors from Overstatement/ (Understatement) of Assets and Liabilities and Correction of Errors in Classification of Selling, General and Administrative Expenses in Note 4, Restatements, to our consolidated financial statements included in Item 18, "Financial Statements," of this Annual Report).
+The Company's Class I Directors were elected by the shareholders at the Company's 2020 annual general meeting whereas Class II directors were elected by the shareholders at the Company's 2021 annual general meeting.
+The Company did not hold an annual general meeting in 2022 or 2023 due to the ongoing activities associated with the matters identified in our Annual Report on Form 20-F for the year ended December 31, 2022, relating to restatement of our previously issued audited financial statements as of and for the year-ended December 31, 2020.
 Under the Company's Memorandum and Articles of Association, directors elected to succeed those directors whose terms expire shall be elected for a term of office to expire at the second annual general meeting following their election.
-The Company expects that Class I Director seats will next be up for election at the 2024 annual general meeting, which will be the second AGM following their election.
+The Company expects that both Class I and Class II Director seats will next be up for election at the 2024 annual general meeting as over two years have elapsed since the most recent annual general meeting.
 Search efforts are currently underway to add additional independent directors to the Company's Board including female and minority representation.
-Set forth below are the names, ages and positions of each of the individuals who currently serve or served during 2022 as directors of NESR:
+Set forth below are the names, ages and positions of each of the individuals who currently serve or served during 2023 as directors of NESR:

-Name Age (4) Class Position

-Antonio J. Campo Mejia 65 Ι Lead Independent Director

-Yousef Al Nowais (1) 68 II Independent Director

-Andrew Waite (2) 61 Ι Independent Director

-Thomas D. Wood 66 II Independent Director

-Hala Zeibak (3) 41 Ι Independent Director

-Sherif Foda 53 II Executive Chairman of the Board and Chief Executive Officer
+Name Age (3) Class Position Antonio J. Campo Mejia 66 I Lead Independent Director Yousef Al Nowais (1) 69 II Independent Director Andrew Waite (2) 62 I Independent Director Thomas D. Wood 67 II Independent Director Sherif Foda 54 II Executive Chairman of the Board and Chief Executive Officer

-(1) Al Nowais Investments LLC ("ANI") is entitled, pursuant to a Relationship Agreement dated June 6, 2018, to nominate one director to the Board of Directors for so long as it or its affiliates hold at least 50% of the NESR ordinary shares acquired pursuant to the Business Combination.
+(1) Al Nowais Investments LLC ("ANI") is entitled, pursuant to a Relationship Agreement dated June 6, 2018, to nominate one director to the Board of Directors for so long as it or its affiliates hold at least 50% of the NESR ordinary shares acquired pursuant to the NPS/GES Business Combination.
 Mr. Al Nowais represents ANI on the Board.